-- Funding amount: \$1,000,000,000 - Funding mechanism: Competitive Grants - Eligible recipients: Cities, towns, or unincorporated areas of 10,000 inhabitants or less. - Eligible uses: Overall cost-effectiveness of energy generation, transmission, or distribution systems; siting or upgrading transmission and distribution lines; reducing greenhouse gas emissions from energy generation by rural or remote areas; providing or modernizing electric generation facilities; developing microgrids; and increasing energy efficiency. - Period of availability: \$200,000,000 appropriated annually for fiscal years 2022 through 2026 (to remain available until expended). - For more information: DOE Energy Improvements in Rural or Remote Areas Webpage HERE.
-Full applications are due June 28, 2023 HERE.
+- Funding amount: \$1,000,000,000

+- Funding mechanism: Competitive Grants

+- Eligible recipients: Cities, towns, or unincorporated areas of 10,000 inhabitants or less.

+- Eligible uses: Overall cost-effectiveness of energy generation, transmission, or distribution systems; siting or upgrading transmission and distribution lines; reducing greenhouse gas emissions from energy generation by rural or remote areas; providing or modernizing electric generation facilities; developing microgrids; and increasing energy efficiency. - Period of availability: \$300,000,000 appropriated annually for fiscal years 2022 through 2026 (to remain available until expended). - For more information: DOE Energy Improvements in Rural or Remote Areas Webpage HERE. - The deadline for Phase One prizes passed on August 2, 2023 (the submission deadline was updated on June 2, 2023).
+DOE expects to announce award recipients in the November of 2023. - The Office of Clean Energy Demonstration (OCED) is offering no-cost technical assistance to communities and organizations interested in energy improvements in rural or remote areas.
+Technical assistance will vary based on needs. - Sign up for program updates from the Office of Clean Energy Demonstrations here. - On February 27, 2024, the DOE announced more than \$366 million for 17 projects across 20 states and 30 Tribal Nations and communities. - Read the press release HERE.